 Who: U.S. citizens planning to attend graduate school and are interested in a Foreign Service career.
 Applicants must have at least a 3.2 GPA.

-What: Funding for senior year and the first year of graduate school, two paid summer internships with the U.S. Department of State.
-After graduation, fellowship recipients must fulfill a five-year service commitment as an FSO with the State Department.
+What: Funding for two years of graduate study in a field related to the work of the Foreign Service and two summer internships with the U.S. Department of State.
+After graduation, fellows must fulfill a five-year service commitment as a Foreign Service Officer with the U.S. Department of State.

 What: Funded by the U.S. Department of State, the Clarke DS Fellowship is a two-year graduate fellowship program designed for individuals who want to pursue a master’s degree and a career as a Diplomatic Security Service (DSS) Special Agent in the Foreign Service.
 DSS Special Agents are sworn federal law enforcement officers.

-When/Where: Fellows must pursue a full-time master’s degree program at an accredited institution of their choosing starting in fall 2025 and earn their degree in spring 2027, after attending four full-time consecutive spring and fall semesters.
+When/Where: Fellows must complete a full-time master’s degree program.
 There are also two summer practicums: one with the Diplomatic Security Service in Washington, D.C. and one at an U.S. embassy or consulate abroad.
 Fellows receive a living stipend during their summer practicums, as well as travel and housing allowances.

 Funding: Financial assistance for tuition, as well as room and board (see website for details).